Manufacturing, Import, Export, Marketing, and Distribution of Cosmetics Products

 The Active-Cosmetic Division markets the Vichy, CeraVe and La Roche-Posay brands while working closely with the community of dermatologists and pharmacists.
 Furthermore, the Division offers pharmacists professional knowledge and modern and updated visibility at the points of sale.

 The Company’s Plant in Migdal HaEmek manufactures face & body skincare products, hair care products, and sun protection products, that are exported mainly to Europe and North America.
 The Logistics Center in Caesarea enables tight management of the supply chain and inventory control to provide optimal and quick response to customers and consumers.

 L’Oréal places research and innovation at the top of its strategic priorities.
 In 2020, the company employed about 4,000 scientists from different scientific disciplines in its global R&D. The company’s 2020 R&D budget was € 964 million.
 Every year, L’Oréal registers hundreds of patents; in 2020, 500 patents were registered for the development of products that respond to the needs and expectations of our consumers.
 The company leads the global cosmetics and beauty market in the worlds of product innovation which meet the latest trends of its consumers.

 In addition, L’Oréal aims to lead the beauty-tech industry – identifying and implementing breakthrough technologies in the beauty industry – and invests considerable resources in this field.

-Sustainability, Corporate Responsibility and Social Impact
+Sustainability, Corporate Responsibility, and Social Impact

 On the social level, L’Oréal Israel operates through long-term strategic partnerships with social and public organizations specializing in these worlds of content.
-The company operates an annual employee volunteer program in which each employee has the right to devote three working days a year at the company’s expense to voluntary activity of his/her choice, within the framework of the social mission that the company has undertaken.
+The company operates an annual employee volunteer program in which each employee has the right to devote three working days a year at the company’s expense to the voluntary activity of his/her choice, within the framework of the social mission that the company has undertaken.